Sport and fitness in Brussels

 These clubs are beautifully maintained and offer a tranquil atmosphere.
-A membership is needed to take advantage of the fitness facilities or classes at these clubs.
-On top of a yearly membership fee, there is also a once-off joining fee that is non-refundable.
+A membership is needed to take advantage of the fitness facilities or classes.
+On top of a yearly membership fee, there's also a once-off joining fee that is non-refundable.
 The prices change with the economy and there are often packages for families and even a corporate option for a capped number of visits per year.

 Expats should check back throughout the year for specials, especially during the holidays and summer, when a lot of people leave Brussels temporarily.

 David Lloyd Leisure

 The other upmarket club popular with expats is David Lloyd in Uccle.
 Located in the majestic, leafy setting of a château in the south of Brussels, the club allows members to devote their time to wellbeing and leisure.